The Pearson product-moment correlation coefficient is a statistical measurement of the correlation (linear association) between two sets of values.

 This gives the result 0.870035104, indicating a strong positive correlation between the two sets of values.

 A useful table for on interpreting the significance of the Pearson Product-Moment Correlation Coefficient is provided on the University of Connecticut website

-Further details and examples of the Excel Pearson function are provided on the Microsoft Office website.
+For further details and examples of the Excel Pearson function, see the Microsoft Office website.